Mateus224/Visual-Explanation-in-Deep-Reinforcement-Learning/README.md

 - [ ] Perturbation-based Saliency Map

 ## Splitted Attention DDQN
-I Introduce a new model of an off-policy Network which performe better then the state of the art Attention DDDQN.
+I Introduce a new model of an off-policy Network which performe better then the state of the art Attention DDDQN (In average this Splitted Attention DDQN Network is making 7-8000 points in the game Seaquest-v0.
+DDDQN with Attation what I take as Basline the Network made 3-4000 Points).
 This Network has in the input timedistributed convolutional layers after that we splitt the layers into an advatage and a value stream. on the bottom of both we have bidriectional LSTM networks followed with an attention network.
 On the end we bring both streams together like in the dueling Network.

 ![Alt text](splitted_attention_DDDQN/Master_Network/Attention-DQN_duel_visual_improved_02/model_plot.png)